mmbman/Katagiri/1988-08-03-Depending-on-the-Dharma.md

 **Katagiri Roshi:** So, devils?
 Devils are also there. *[He laughs.]* But loosened.
 Devils are loosened there.

-But if you fight with a devil, objectively, devil and you become a long, long bridge.
-And then finally you don't know how to take care of it, because you cannot cross over the bridge because it’s too long, too long to cross over.
-So finally, you become angry.
+But if you fight with a devil objectively, devil and you become a long, long bridge.
+And then finally you don't know how to take care of it, because you cannot cross over the bridge, because it’s too long, too long to cross over.
+So finally you become angry.

 Okay, another?